TiTAnIL/bloomin/README.md

 ### Bloomin App

-# pixel-perfect Build from the Ui\UX design.
+# pixel-perfect Build from Ui\UX design using Adobe XD

 ## Used tools: